 Community banks are also more likely to offer rewards checking accounts, which are interest-bearing accounts with the certain requirements to earn an attractive rate.

-4. Serving local businesses
+Serving local businesses

 The primary lenders to farmers and small businesses are community banks.
 This lending relationship goes all the way back to the beginning of banking in the United States.

 Many community banks are small businesses themselves, and as such are more understanding of the needs of those who live in places where farms and small businesses flourish.